tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 A surrogate key for the attributes of the user location.
 This is built as a conceptual [dimension](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/dimension-table-structure/) and can be used to build a dimension table to limit the number of columns on a fct table.

 {% enddocs %}

-{% docs installation_creation_date %}

-Based off of the [`installation_creation_date`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/config/metrics/license/20230228110448_installation_creation_date.yml)
-Service Ping metric.
-For installations where the root user (id = 1) is not deleted, it returns the root user creation date.
-For installations where the root user is deleted, it returns the earliest available user creation date.

-{% enddocs %}